iComputerfreak/MovieDB/README.md

 ## Building
 * To build the project, you need to first install [GYB](https://github.com/apple/swift/blob/main/utils/gyb.py) (e.g. via `brew install nshipster/formulae/gyb`)
     * GYB also requires python 2.7 to be installed
-* You then need to request your own API key from [TheMovieDB.org](https://themoviedb.org) (See [Authentication](https://developers.themoviedb.org/3/getting-started/authentication))
+* You then need to request your own API key from [TheMovieDB.org](https://themoviedb.org) (See [Authentication](https://developers.themoviedb.org/3/getting-started/authentication) and [API Settings](https://www.themoviedb.org/settings/api))
-* Finally you must provide this API key as a `TMDB_API_KEY` environment variable during build time or as a local file "TMDB_API_KEY" in your project root.
+* Finally you must provide the Bearer API Key (Read Access Token) as a `TMDB_API_KEY` environment variable during build time or as a local file "TMDB_API_KEY" in your project root.
 * When you build the project, GYB will read your API key and obfuscate it into a Swift file `Secrets.swift`.
 You can then access your API key from code with `Secrets.tmdbAPIKey`

 ---